Soviet partisans in Latvia: The partisan warfare

 According to statistics of Communist Party of Latvia, from 1941 to 1944 4055 military trained, armed and tested soldiers, organizers and lookouts were deployed to Latvia from the USSR.
 On January 4, 1944, Latvian Partisan Movement Headquarters had 812 soldiers at its disposal.
 This testifies that 3243 (80%) of the soldiers early deployed to Latvia either died, were wounded, or were declared missing in action.

-During Nazi occupation of Latvia, Latvian Soviet partisans produced and distributed several illegal newspapers («Mūsu zeme» («Our land»), «Par Dzimtenes» («For the Motherland»), «Jaunais Latviešu» («Young Latvian»), etc.) and several hand-written leaflets.
+During Nazi occupation of Latvia, Latvian Soviet partisans produced and distributed several illegal newspapers («Mūsu zeme» («Our land»), «Par Dzimteni» («For the Motherland»), «Jaunais Latvietis» («Young Latvian»), etc.) and several hand-written leaflets.

 Local resistance

 Many Latvians were actively involved in the resistance movement against the policies of the German occupation regime.
 Daugavpils was the scene of fierce Jewish resistance during the Holocaust.